ansible-collections/infra.ai/playbooks/proxy/README.md

 # infra.ai.proxy.proxy playbook

 This playbook sets up all necessary components on the target node to run a reverse NGINX proxy.
-It supports both self-signed certificates and automated certificate provisioning using Let's Encrypt.
+It supports self-signed certificates.

 This playbook relies on the following role: